revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-86. Why rack awareness is necessary?
+86.Why rack awareness is necessary?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-It is used to chooses closer Datanodes based on the rack information.
-Which helps to improve the network traffic while reading/writing HDFS files in large clusters of Hadoop.Rack-Awareness is to prevent data loss if the entire rack fails.
-It also improves network bandwidth.
+It is used to chooses closer Datanodes based on the rack information.Which helps to improve the network traffic while reading/writing HDFS files in large clusters of Hadoop.Rack-Awareness is to prevent data loss if the entire rack fails.It also improves network bandwidth.

 </details>
 </blockquote>

 ---

-87. What is the default block size and how is it defined?
+87.What is the default block size and how is it defined?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)